searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 If a pickable piece has additional random drops, like some pickables found in dungeons, the random drops will be disabled for player-built instances of the piece.
 World-generated instances are unaffected and will picking them will drop the random drops as normal.

 ### Mineable Pieces
-Any piece that you can hit with a pickaxe and destroy parts of is a mineable piece.
+Any piece that you can hit with a pickaxe and destroy parts of is a mineable piece (for anyone who has gone through the game code this is prefabs with a MineRock5 or MineRock component).

 #### Resource Costs
 All mineable pieces have the cost for building them adjusted so that building them always require resources equal to or greater than the average resources dropped when the mineable piece is completely mined.